ncapdevi/FragNav/README.md

 # FragNav
-Android library for managing multiple stacks of fragments.
+Android library for managing multiple stacks of fragments (e.g., [Bottom Navigation ](https://www.google.com/design/spec/components/bottom-navigation.html), [Navigation Drawer](https://www.google.com/design/spec/patterns/navigation-drawer.html)).
 This library does NOT include the UI for bottom tab bar layout.
 For that, I recommend either [BottomBar](https://github.com/roughike/BottomBar)(which is the library shown in the demo) or [AHBottomNavigation](https://github.com/aurelhubert/ahbottomnavigation).
 This library helps maintain order after pushing onto and popping from multiple stacks(tabs).
 It also helps with switching between desired tabs and clearnig the stacks.

 <img src="https://raw.githubusercontent.com/ncapdevi/FragNav/master/FragNavDemo.gif" width="30%" />

-## Use
+## Sample
 With [Material Design Bottom Navigation pattern](https://www.google.com/design/spec/components/bottom-navigation.html), and other tabbed navigation, managing multiple stacks of fragments can be a real headache.
+The example file shows best practice for navigating deep within a tab stack.

 ## Gradle
     compile 'com.ncapdevi:frag-nav:1.0.2'